niehu-szbl/scIBD_website_code/README.md

 # Run scIBD locally

-If you want to run scIBD locally, follow the following instructions:
+To run scIBD locally, follow the bellow instructions:

 1. Install R, Rstudio and shiny-server on local computer.
 2. Download the source code and data from <https://github.com/niehu-szbl/scIBD_website_code.git>